cohenkslaf/Exploratory-Data-Analysis/README.md

 This dataset has no missing values and consists of 6,497 instances from both red and white wines, providing a sufficient sample for analysis.

-## Assumptions Check for Statistical Tests

-For the t-test used to compare the means of red and white wine quality, we must check the assumptions of normality and variance homogeneity:

-### Normality:
-We assume that the distribution of wine quality scores for both red and white wines is approximately normal.
-To verify this, we can conduct Shapiro-Wilk tests for normality or visually inspect histograms and Q-Q plots for both types of wine.

-### Homogeneity of Variances:
-The assumption of equal variances between the two groups (red and white wines) can be tested using Levene’s test.
-If the variances are unequal, we may need to use a Welch's t-test instead of a standard t-test.

-For the correlation tests, we assume:

-- Linearity between the variables (alcohol and quality).
-- Normality of the residuals, which can be checked using Q-Q plots.
-- Independence of the observations.

-## Conclusion and Recommendations

-From the exploratory data analysis, statistical tests, and visualizations, we conclude that white wine tends to have higher ratings and is preferred by consumers over red wine.
-The significant difference in average quality scores (white wine = 5.88, red wine = 5.64) supports this finding.
-Furthermore, alcohol content is a strong predictor of wine quality for both red and white wines.
-Red wine is characterized by a higher pH and volatile acidity, which consumers may perceive as less favorable.

-### Recommendations:
-We recommend that wine producers focus on the following to improve wine quality:

-- **For Red Wine Producers**: Reducing volatile acidity and ensuring a balanced alcohol content may improve the overall quality perception.
-Additionally, adjusting pH levels to reduce acidity might appeal to consumers.
-- **For White Wine Producers**: Since white wines tend to be sweeter and less acidic, focusing on maintaining moderate alcohol content while ensuring sweetness and a smooth, balanced acidity can further enhance consumer preference.

-## Future Research

-Future studies could incorporate additional variables such as the geographical region of production, vintage year, or consumer preferences through survey data.
-Moreover, examining the sensory attributes of wine (e.g., aroma, flavor complexity) in conjunction with chemical properties could offer a more comprehensive understanding of what drives consumer preferences.

-## Purpose

-> We needed to extract some “actionable” insights from the UCI Wine
-> Quality Data Set .
-The purpose is that a wine producer has hired us to
-> better understand what factors affect wine quality.
-The producer can
-> also look at which production factors have an effect on rating scores
-> by consumers.
-The reason why we utilized exploratory data analysis is
-> show different distributions of certain production techniques and why
-> consumers probably favor one type of wine over the other.

 ## Loading and Installing the Required Packages and Data Loading and Merging